OpenConext/OpenConext-dashboard/README.md

 #### [Feature toggles](#feature_toggles)

-In the [application.properties](selfservice/src/main/resources/application.properties) file you can disable / enable all remote interfaces like JIRA, Mail, SAB, VOOT, Statistics, PDP, OIDC, Manage.
+In the [application.properties](selfservice/src/main/resources/application.properties) file you can disable / enable all remote interfaces like JIRA, Mail, SAB, VOOT, Statistics, PDP, OIDC, Manage by setting the `dashboard.feature.X` to `false` or `true`.
 Default they are all disabled and mock implementations are used.
 Using ansible for deployment they can enabled.

 #### [The client](#client)